Yale-EEB723/finalproject/README.md

 ## Background

 ### Motivation for Project
 Salmonella still causes illnesses even in developed nations due to tainted food sources or unsanitary conditions.
 Stated by the CDC, "approximately 1.2 million illnesses and 450 deaths occur due to non-typhoidal Salmonella annually in the United States".
 Not only could we tackle the issue of Salmonella through understanding its biology and evolution, but we can use this knowledge to catapult efforts to tackle other intracellular pathogens that are either already a threat (eg: Campylobacter jejuni) or emerging intracellular pathogens with similar biology.
+Many new strains of Salmonella enterica that are clinically relevant are constantly being isolated, and there is a need to understand similarities and differences that these strains have in comparison to other well-studied serovar strains.

 ### How it fits in with other work...
-Salmonella has been well studied and characterized experimentally, but we still have holes in our knowledge that can be filled using bioinformatics and comparative functional genomics.
+Salmonella has been well studied and characterized experimentally, but we still have holes in our knowledge relating to relevant clinical strains that have yet to be isolated or studied.
+This need can be filled using bioinformatics and comparative functional genomics.
 Previous work has been focused on similar topics, with groups diving into the evolution of Salmonella enterica subspecies and relevant clinical serovars, as well as more cursory looks at how host specificity has evolved in the context of comparing genomes.

 ### What the reader needs to know to understand the project
 The reader must have some knowledge of microbial genetics, as well as some understanding in how Salmonella and other intracellular pathogens infect/survive/replicate in host cells.
-Additionally, I believe a large part of this host specificity will coincide with differences in metabolic pathways and effectors of Type III secretion machinery, either gained or lost between species/ strains, so having a basic understanding of how these are involved in pathogenicity of Salmonell would be useful.
+Additionally, I believe a large part of this host specificity will coincide with differences in metabolic pathways and effectors of Type III secretion machinery, either gained or lost between species/ strains, so having a basic understanding of how these are involved in pathogenicity of Salmonella would be useful.

 ## Methods
-  As of right now, I have a general understanding of what tools are available to complete this project, with more perhaps coming into my view as I read more literature on comparative genomics in Salmonella/ pathogens.

-### Approaches
-- Compare Salmonella serovar Pullorum to serovar Gallinarum; See similarities/ any insights into how they are similar in terms of genetic make-up of pathogenicity traits.
-These strains are host-adapted to chickens.
-    - May have to specifically focus on pathogenicity islands OR look at essential/ house-keeping genomes.
-These have been shown by Martin Wiedmann's group (place specific source paper here)..
-- Then, take either these individually or together and compare against a Generalist (Salmonella serovar Enteritidis)
-- If this is working/ going well, use Salmonella serovar Typhimurium and/or Typhi to see how these differences come about in mammals.
-      "Salmonellae are important pathogenic bacteria infecting humans or animals.
-Salmonella enterica serovar Pullorum, a strictly chicken-adapted pullorum agent, is one of the more than 2,500 documented Salmonella lineages (4).
-It is very closely related to another chicken pathogen, Salmonella enterica serovar Gallinarum, and, to a lesser degree, to a host generalist, Salmonella enterica serovar Enteritidis.""

 ### General software packages
 - Anaconda/ Bioconda